tazz4843/coqui-stt/README.md

 ### Running your code

 The libraries also have to be discoverable by the executable.
-If you followed the first option in the previous section, it will run with no extra effort; otherwise, you will need to copy the libraries to your `target/<profile name>` directory.
+If you followed the first option in the previous section, it will run with no extra effort; otherwise, you will need to copy the libraries to your current working directory (`target/<profile name>` by default).
 It is recommended that you use a tool such as [cargo-make](https://sagiegurari.github.io/cargo-make/) to automate this.

 ## MSRV